 Oracle Coherence provides explicit support for efficient caching of huge amounts of automatically-expiring data using potentially high-latency storage mechanisms such as disk files.
 The benefits include supporting much larger data sets than can be managed in memory, while retaining an efficient expiry mechanism for timing out the management (and automatically freeing the resources related to the management) of that data.
 Optimal usage scenarios include the ability to store many large objects, XML documents or content that will be rarely accessed, or whose accesses will tolerate a higher latency if the cached data has been paged to disk.
-See "Storage and Backing Map" in the Oracle Coherence Getting Started Guide.

 This feature is known as a Serialization Paged Cache:

 Serialization implies that objects stored in the cache are serialized and stored in a Binary Store; refer to the existing features Serialization Map and Serialization Cache.